sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

     "Ethernet1":{
         "vrf_name":"Vrf-red"
     },
-    "Ethernet2":{}, // it means this interface belongs to global vrf "Ethernet0|11.11.11.1/24": {},
+    "Ethernet2":{}, // it means this interface belongs to global vrf.
+It is necessary even user doesnt use vrf.
+    "Ethernet0|11.11.11.1/24": {},
     "Ethernet0|12.12.12.1/24": {},
     "Ethernet1|12.12.12.1/24": {},